sckim0430/Bitcoin-Auto-Trading-Program/README.md

 ## Installation

 Requires Python 3.6 or higher version.
-[Anaconda] (https://www.anaconda.com/) installation is recommended.
+[Anaconda](https://www.anaconda.com/) installation is recommended.
-This repository is based on the API provided by [PyUpbit] (https://github.com/sharebook-kr/pyupbit).
+This repository is based on the API provided by [PyUpbit](https://github.com/sharebook-kr/pyupbit).
 Please familiarize yourself with the basic API in the relevant repository.

 intall pyupbit, pyjwt